xvzc/docker/README.md

 ## Basic commands

+### docker images/build
+`$ docker images` shows all images.
+`$ docker build ./` creates an image from the Dockerfile in current directory `$ docker build ./ -t name:tag` creates an image with a specific name and a tag.

 ### docker create/start
 `$ docker create <image>` creates a container with the image name specified.
 `$ docker start <container_id>` starts the container.